AlbaMontis/Website-training-project-/README.md

-I have made this repository to develop my skills in HTML, CSS, jQuery and Bootstrap.
+I have made this repository to develop my skills in HTML, CSS, jQuery, Bootstrap and Grunt.